 Best chameleon grow lights

 Grow lights are more for the live plants in the cage but they are also very helpful for your chameleon’s vision.
 It took me a long time to realize the benefits of a grow light and many dead plants later I finally got one.

 Plants really do thrive under a grow light and I definitely saw improvements in my chameleon’s alertness when I got one so it’s a worthwhile investment.

 Jungle Dawn 15 Watt LED Terrarium Bar

 This bulb really does blow the competition out of the water.
-It’s definitely not cheap but it’s well worth the money.
+It’s definitely not cheap but it’s well worth the money on Amazon.

 My plants went from being tired old looking things to bright, colorful and standing proud in the space of a week.